smartintern/CANCELED_Deployment-an-Image-Classification-Deep-Learning-Model/README.md

 ## What solution should be implemented?
 Images that the camera classifies as loose wire are collected in a pool.
 Most images in the pool actually turn out to be acceptable burrs.
 We use deep learning to find out if the images in this repository are faulty.
 We support the camera with deep learning.

-# RabbitMQ
-### What it is?
-RabbitMQ is a solid, mature, general purpose message broker
-## Primary use
-Message queue for communication and integration within, and between applications.
-For long-running tasks, or when you need to run reliable background jobs.
-### License
-Open Source: Mozilla Public License
-### Written in
-Earlang
-### First Version Released
-2007
-### Persistence
-Persist messages until they are dropped on the acknowledgement of receipt
-### Replay
-No
-### Routing
-Supports flexible routing which can return information to a consumer node
-### Message Priority
-Supported
-### Monitoring
-Available through a built-in UI
-### Language Support
-Most languages are supported
-### Secure Authentication
-Supports standard authentication and OAuth2

 # Apache Kafka
 ### What it is?